grame-cncm/digraph/README.md

 ### Map nodes
-Transfoms the input graph by applying a function to each node.
+Transforms the input graph by applying a function to each node.
 The connections are preserved.

 	mapnodes(digraph<N>, f:N->M) -> digraph<M>